Pedicularis

 Pedicularis is a genus of perennial green root parasite plants currently placed in the family Orobanchaceae (the genus previously having been placed in Scrophulariaceae sensu lato).

-Description
+Uses

-Between 350 and 600 species are accepted by different authorities, mostly from the wetter northern temperate zones, as well as from South America.
-The highest diversity is in eastern Asia, with 352 species accepted in China alone.
+Pedicularis is used medicinally in teas and smoking blends.

 Taxonomy

 The common name lousewort, applied to several species, derives from an old belief that these plants, when ingested, were responsible for lice infestations in livestock.
 The genus name Pedicularis is from the Latin pediculus meaning louse.
+Over 600 species are accepted, mostly from the wetter northern temperate zones, as well as from South America.
+The highest diversity is in eastern Asia, with 352 species accepted in China alone.